Running Tests

 --coverage <path>

-Tester will generate a report with overview how much is the source code coveraged by tests.
-This option requires PHP extension Xdebug or PCOV enabled, or PHP 7 with the PHPDBG SAPI, which is faster.
-The destination file extension determines the format of the content.
-HTML or Clover XML.
+Tester generates a report showing how much of the source code is covered by tests.
+This option requires the Xdebug or PCOV PHP extension to be installed, or PHP 7+ with the PHPDBG SAPI, which is faster.
+The extension of the target file determines its format: HTML or Clover XML.

 tester tests --coverage coverage.html # HTML report